Ansel Adams

 Ansel Easton Adams (February 20, 1902 – April 22, 1984) was an American landscape photographer and environmentalist known for his black-and-white images of the American West.
 He helped found Group f/64, an association of photographers advocating "pure" photography which favored sharp focus and the use of the full tonal range of a photograph.
-He and Fred Archer developed an exacting system of image-making called the Zone System, a method of achieving a desired final print through a deeply technical understanding of how tonal range is recorded and developed during exposure, negative development, and printing.
-The resulting clarity and depth of such images characterized his photography.
+He and Fred Archer developed a system of image-making called the Zone System, a method of achieving a desired final print through a technical understanding of how the tonal range of an image is the result of choices made in exposure, negative development, and printing.

 Adams was a life-long advocate for environmental conservation, and his photographic practice was deeply entwined with this advocacy.
-At age 12, he was given his first camera during his first visit to Yosemite National Park.
+At age 14, he was given his first camera during his first visit to Yosemite National Park.
 He developed his early photographic work as a member of the Sierra Club.
 He was later contracted with the United States Department of the Interior to make photographs of national parks.
 For his work and his persistent advocacy, which helped expand the National Park system, he was awarded the Presidential Medal of Freedom in 1980.

-Adams was a key advisor in establishing the photography department at the Museum of Modern Art in New York, an important landmark in securing photography's institutional legitimacy.
-He helped to stage that department's first photography exhibition, helped found the photography magazine Aperture, and co-founded the Center for Creative Photography at the University of Arizona.
+In the founding and establishment of the photography department at the Museum of Modern Art in New York, an important landmark in securing photography's institutional legitimacy, Adams was a key advisor.
+He assisted the staging of that department's first photography exhibition, helped to found the photography magazine Aperture, and co-founded the Center for Creative Photography at the University of Arizona.

 Early life

 Birth

 Adams was born in the Fillmore District of San Francisco, the only child of Charles Hitchcock Adams and Olive Bray.
 He was named after his uncle, Ansel Easton.
 His mother's family came from Baltimore, where his maternal grandfather had a successful freight-hauling business but lost his wealth investing in failed mining and real estate ventures in Nevada.
-The Adams family came from New England, having migrated from the north of Ireland during the early 18th century.
-His paternal grandfather founded a prosperous lumber business which his father later managed.
-Later in life, Adams condemned the industry his grandfather worked in for cutting down many of the great redwood forests.
+The Adams family came from New England, having migrated from the north of Ireland during the early 19th century.
+His paternal grandfather founded a very prosperous lumber business that his father later managed.
+Later in life, Adams condemned the industry his grandfather worked in for cutting down many of the redwood forests.